Q. When is this year’s Guildford Beer Festival?

 Q. Why is there an entry charge when I then have to pay for my beer?

 A. The admission price includes a commemorative GBF tasting glass and a souvenir programme with the full beer list and tasting notes.
 We also have to cover quite large overheads – hire charges for the marquees, mobile toilets, lighting, fencing and the musical entertainment.
 There are also cleaning, insurance, security and administrative costs.
 The GBF is an upmarket event with high quality facilities, and we do not skimp on the set up.

 Q. What is there to drink?

 A. In the main Beer Tent, we will again be concentrating on cask ales sourced from independent and micro-breweries within a 30 mile radius.
-There will be at least 70 different beers to sample from around 25 breweries.
-There will be a varied range of ABVs, colours and different styles of ale (IPA’s, milds, porters, blonde ales, strong ales).
-There will be a second bar at the side of the Music Tent, selling an interesting range handmade ciders, and wines and soft drinks.
+There will be around 80 different beers to sample from around 25 breweries.
+There will be a varied range of ABVs, colours and different styles of ale (IPAs, milds, porters, blonde ales, strong ales).
+As last year, we will also feature chilled keg craft beers.
+There will be a second bar at the side of the Anderton’s Music Tent, selling an interesting range of handmade ciders, and wines and soft drinks.

 Q. I came to the last GBF and a couple of the beers in the programme were not available.
 Why?

 A. A couple of those listed did not arrive from the brewery, and we had a couple of substitutes (also unlisted).
 We will only serve beer if it is in perfect condition, so if a beer is cloudy and needs more time to settle, we will not start selling it until it is ready.

 Q. How does the token payment system work?